Simple Gingerbread Cookies

 Pour the dough out onto a lightly floured piece of parchment paper.
 Press the dough together until a cohesive dough forms.
 Flour the top of the dough and add a piece of parchment paper on top of it.

 Use a rolling pin to roll out the dough between the two pieces of parchment paper.
-This will help the dough be rolled out without sticking and without needing to chill.
+This will help the dough roll out without sticking and without needing to chill.

 Step 5: Cut out and Bake

-Use a floured cookie cutter to stamp out your cookies and transfer to a parchment lined baking sheet.
-Bake the cookies until fully set.
-Transfer to a cooling rack to cool completely.
+Dip cookie cutters into flour and stamp out the cookies.
+Repeat until all of the dough has been used.
+Bring the scrap dough together and re-roll it out.
+Transfer the shapes to a parchment lined baking sheet.
+Bake the cookies until fully set and then move to a cooling rack to cool completely.

-If you are like me and aren’t great at decorating cookies, you can press some sprinkles into the cookies right when they come out of the oven.
-This is what I did in the pictures above!
+If you are like me and aren’t great at decorating cookies, press some sprinkles into the warm cookies right when they come out of the oven.

 Simple Gingerbread Cookies